top of page

 This section covers many of the common conditions encountered at the practice.
 The list is not exhaustive and we would ask you to contact us if you have any specific queries about a condition which you do not see on the list.

-Chronic low back pain
+Persistent low back pain

 Chronic neck pain